Directive Principles of State Policy – (DPSPs of the Indian constitution)

 - Article 47-To raise the level of nutrition and the standard of living of people and to improve public health

 These are based on Gandhian ideology.
-To fulfill the dreams of Gandhi some ideas included in Directive Principles:
+To fulfill the dreams of Gandhi some ideas were included in the Directive Principles:

 - Article 43(B)– for promoting voluntary formation, autonomous functioning, democratic control, and professional management of co-operative societies